VinnySha/Cuzzy-Secret-Santa/PROJECT_STATUS.md

 curl -X POST http://localhost:5001/api/admin/shuffle
 ```

-This will randomly assign each cousin to another (ensuring no self-assignments).
+This will randomly assign each cuzzy to another (ensuring no self-assignments).
 The `seenAssignment` flag is automatically reset, so users will see the animation again when they log in.

 ### 2. Start the Application